May 24, 2023

 Anal cancer is a rare type of cancer that develops in the tissues of the anus and is mostly caused by human papillomavirus (HPV) infections.
 The American Cancer Society reveals that there will be approximately 9,760 new anal cancer cases in the United States in 2023.

-Once a cancer diagnosis is confirmed, staging becomes a crucial part to determine the most effective course of treatment for anal cancer depending on the spread of the disease.
+Once a cancer diagnosis is confirmed, staging becomes a crucial part to determine the most effective course of treatment depending on the spread of the disease.
 Read on to learn more about the stages of anal cancer and its treatment options.

 Staging for anal cancer involves the TNM system, recommended by the American Joint Committee on Cancer (AJCC).
 The term TNM is an acronym for Tumor, Node, and Metastases.
 T determines the tumor size and is measured as T1, T2, T3, or T4.